Welcome to my article that will discuss if NetQube is an MLM or a scam Pyramid Scheme.

 With that said, let’s move on to the product information.

-In this section of the NetQube review, we will be taking a look at the products that they offer.
+In this section of the NetQube article, we will be taking a look at the products that they offer.

 Unfortunately, the company fails to offer any retail product for people that do not wish to participate in the opportunity and only want to get the product.